sardana-org/sardana/doc/source/sep/SEP2.md

 1. Allow data saving duality for 1D/2D controllers axes which may:
   * report only the data
   * report only the data source
-  * report both data (for eventual pre-processing by the pseudo counters) and data source
+  * report both data and data source (TODO: not sure if this is necessary) Here, it is important to stress the difference between the data reading and data reporting.
+Data may be read for eventual pre-processing by the pseudo counters but this data does not need to be reported as experimental channels data.
+For example only the pseudo counters data may be reported.
-2. Implement data referencing with data source in H5 file recorder.
+2. Implement data referencing to data source in H5 file recorder.
-3. Add (optional) interface for 1D/2D experimental channels for saving configuration.
-Which would translate into the 1D/2D controllers saving configuration interface.
+3. Add optional (only the channels with the saving capability would export it) interface for 1D/2D experimental channels for saving configuration.
+This interface translate directly to the 1D/2D controllers saving configuration interface.
-4. Add persistent saving configuration on the experiment configuration / measurement group level.
+4. Add interface on the experiment configuration / measurement group for saving configuration.

 # Out of scope

-1. Data referencing with data source in Spec file recorder - will be handled as a separate PR *a posteriori*.
+1. Data referencing to data source in Spec file recorder - will be driven as a separate PR.
-2. Saving configuration widgets (both at the channel level and at the experiment configuration / measurement group level) - will be handled as a separate PR *a posteriori*.
+2. Saving configuration widgets (both at the channel level and at the experiment configuration / measurement group level) - will be driven as a separate PR.
 3. Internal/external data pre-processing and its configuration e.g. pseudo
-counters for ROI, binning, etc. - will be handled as a separate PR/SEP *a posteriori*.
+counters for ROI, binning, etc. - will be driven as a separate PR/SEP.

 Links to more details and discussions